Michael-Goldfarb/MLBGamePredictor/Notes.md

     export DB_PASSWORD=[REPLACE]

 Note that all of this information can be found in the 'details' section of your instance.
 DB_HOST is 'Server', DB_NAME and DB_USER is 'User & Default database', and DB_PASSWORD is 'Password'
+Keep this information stored somewhere because you will need it for future use.

-Afterwards, to get information properly in the database, start at the root of the directory, then run these statments:
+Afterwards, to get information properly in the database, open up a new terminal, cd into MLBGamePredictor, then run these statments:
+1.     git checkout backend
+2. The same statement you just created (make sure to replace the [REPLACE] parts export DB_HOST=[REPLACE] export DB_NAME=[REPLACE] export DB_USER=[REPLACE] export DB_PORT=5432 export DB_PASSWORD=[REPLACE]
-1.     cd Tables
+4.     cd Tables
-2.     cd PastTables
+5.     cd PastTables
-3.     python HittingStats2022.py
+6.     python HittingStats2022.py
-4.     python PitchingStats2022.py
+7.     python PitchingStats2022.py
-5.     python LineupStats2022.py
+8.     python LineupStats2022.py
-6.     python PreviousYearPitchingStats2022.py
+9.     python PreviousYearPitchingStats2022.py
-7.     python PreviousYearHittingStats2022.py
+10.     python PreviousYearHittingStats2022.py
-8.     python ProbablesStats2022.py
+11.     python ProbablesStats2022.py

 Email me @ michaelgoldfarb6@gmail.com if you run into any difficulties or have any questions!
 Note that it may take a while to load the data into the database.